ShukunZhang/Spatially-Regularized-Ultrametrics/README.md

 #Spatially-Regularized-Ultrametrics
 This repository contains the Matlab code for the paper Hyperspectral Image Clustering withSpatially-Regularized Ultrametrics

+This implementation is partially adapted from the code https://jmurphy.math.tufts.edu/Code/LLPD_SpectralClustering_V2.1.zip.
+Please also cite the paper: Little, A., Maggioni, M., Murphy, J.M.
+Path-Based Spectral Clustering: Guarantees, Robustness to Outliers, and Fast Algorithms.
+Journal of Machine Learning Research, 21(6), pp. 1-66.
+2020. https://www.jmlr.org/papers/volume21/18-085/18-085.pdf
+To use our implementation of SRUSC, please cite the paper at: https://arxiv.org/abs/2004.05048

 Source of the HSI data set: http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes#Salinas_scene

 If you only need our method, please refer to the file in the folder SRUSC/scripts.
 The two synthetic HSI are FourSpheres and ThreeCubes, and two real HSI are SalinasA and PaviaU.